cheqd/product-docs/tutorials/did-operations/update-did.md

 veramo execute -m cheqdUpdateIdentifier --argsFile path/to/args.json
 ```

-If you would like to fetch the updated DIDDoc body following the successful DID update result, execute the `resolve` command as outlined in Step 1.
+If you would like to fetch the updated DIDDoc body following the successful DID update result, execute the `resolve` command as outlined [here](./query-did.md).
 You can check if `service` section of `DIDDoc` has been updated.

 ## Next steps